 The After-School Program is the “hub” of the East Colfax Youth Center: where students can build history and create a sense of safety and place while having access to free tutoring, snacks, and community connection.

 We believe that sharing food together at the same table is the great equalizer in life, uniting people from different places and with different life experiences in an activity that we all appreciate and value: eating!
 Every night, we pause to sit around a table and share a simple meal and conversation.
 This often is one of the highlights of our evenings together - a place where staff, volunteers, and youth come together and deepen their relationships.

 The Ambassadors Program (previously Refugee Leaders Scholarship) is a 10-week leadership program for high school seniors designed to grow their leadership skills, engage with their biases, and develop their communication skills while earning a scholarship.

 Each night a team of intergenerational, multicultural tutors assist students with their academic needs, building close relationships with students during tutoring sessions and becoming a vital part of our culture of kinship and family.

 OnTrac is a 7-week intensive program focusing on financial, career, and educational planning, while honoring the identities, experiences, and strengths of tenth and eleventh grade students.
 Our unique curriculum invites students to enter conversations regarding identity, community, and their experiences while building leadership skills.

 Alumni Mentoring Program (AMP)

-The Alumni Mentoring Program (AMP) is a peer-mentoring program for our refugee/first-generation college-bound students that pairs recent graduates from the RLS program with alumni who have successfully completed at least one year in college.
+The Alumni Mentoring Program (AMP) is a peer-mentoring program for our refugee/first-generation college-bound students that pairs recent high school graduates with alumni who have successfully completed at least one year in college.